integreat-io/integreat-api-json/README.md

 The JWT secret is set as a json api option.

-When Integreat is set up with authentication, a token endpoint will be created.
+When Integreat is set up with authentication, you may add a token endpoint will by setting the `tokenEndpoint` to the uri path you want for the endpoint, e.g.
-The default is `/token`, but this may be overriden by the `tokenEndpoint` option.
+`token`.
 This endpoint follows the
 [OpenId Connect specification (3.1.3)](http://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint), but will also accept a request body in JSON.